manuel-reimann/manuel-reimann/README.md

 Hi, I'm Manuel.
-These is what I currently do for living:
+These is what I currently do for living: <br>
 -Photography <br>
 -Film <br>
 -Frontend Websites<br>